-We’re adding more plants and trees across our city, and caring for the ones we already have, through our Urban Greening Strategy.
+Council is bringing more plants and trees to our streets and parks, and caring for the ones we already have, through our Urban Greening Program.

 As our city grows, we want to make sure plants and all the benefits they bring aren’t left behind.

 - planting more trees in our streets, parks and reserves

 - focusing on suburbs that need them most, starting with those with the least amount of trees

 - encouraging greening in more spaces, like verge gardens